attak/attak/README.md

 Roadmap:

-- Alpha release on AWS expected summer 2017
+- Alpha AWS compatibility summer 2017
 - Alpha Google compatibility late 2017

 Readme and other documentation may be inaccurate or incomplete.